FederatedAI/FATE/cluster-deploy/README.md

 Please note that users should add directory of configuration files to Java's classpath, so that these configurations can be loaded.

-We provide example management scripts to run these services.
+We have also provided example management scripts to run these services.
 Users can find them under [`cluster-deploy/example-dir-tree`](https://github.com/WeBankFinTech/FATE/tree/master/cluster-deploy/example-dir-tree), along with example directory tree described in section 5.

 ## 3. Python Components